Most interesting landmarks of Iceland

-- Dynjandi – Vestfirðir.
+- Dynjandifoss – Vestfirðir.
 Cascade of beautiful waterfalls, total height – 100 m.

 - Glymur – Vesturland.
-Tallest waterfall in Iceland, 196 m tall.
+The second tallest waterfall in Iceland, 198 m tall.
 Waterfall is falling into green, moss covered canyon.

 - Goðafoss – Norðurland eystra.
 One of the most beautiful waterfalls in Iceland.
 Height – 12 m, width – 30 m.

 - Háifoss and Granni – Suðurland.
 Two neighboring 122 m tall waterfalls.
-Water in each of them falls down with a single plunge.
+Water in each of them for the most part falls with a vertical plunge.

 - Hengifoss – Austurland.
-Beautiful, more than 120 m tall waterfall, the tallest in the eastern part of the country.
+Beautiful, 128 m tall waterfall, the tallest in the eastern part of the country.
 A little lower there is another beautiful waterfall – Litlanesfoss – flowing between columnar basalt.

 - Hraunfossar – Vesturland.
 Unusual waterfall, flowing out of lava field in approximately 900 m wide front along the bank of Hvítá river.